These are the items you don’t need to bring on your cruise

 7. Are hairdryers provided on a cruise?

 You don’t need to pack a hairdryer, as they are usually provided on your cruise ship.
 You can expect the quality to be similar to a moderate range hotel.

 While many can save on packing space by not bringing a hair dryer, if you need a more powerful hair dryer for styling, you may want to bring your own.

 Personally, I bring mine from home, for the times when I want to style my hair.
 This, and a curling wand.
 The rest of the time, curl creams are my best friends!

-This Bay Bliss Pro Travel Hairdryer is small, light and compact and pretty powerful, and my go-to these days.
+This Bay Bliss Pro Travel Hairdryer (amazon link) is small, light and compact and pretty powerful, and my go-to these days.

 I created this YouTube video to expand on Things You Don’t Need to Pack for Your Cruise:

 8. Can I bring a hair straightener or curling wand?

 Ladies, you’ll be happy to know that you can bring your hair straightener, curling wand or curling iron on your cruise.
 I know for many of us these are our go-to beauty essentials, even on a cruise!

 Make sure to bring a non-surge protected power bar with extra outlets as there are very few in the cruise cabin.